ALEEEHU/World-Simulator/README.md

   title={Dynamic Motion Blending for Versatile Motion Editing}, author={Jiang, Nan and Li, Hongjie and Yuan, Ziye and He, Zimo and Chen, Yixin and Liu, Tengyu and Zhu, Yixin and Huang, Siyuan}, journal={arXiv preprint arXiv:2503.20724}, year={2025}
 }

+@inproceedings{uchida2025mola,
+  title={Mola: Motion generation and editing with latent diffusion enhanced by adversarial training}, author={Uchida, Kengo and Shibuya, Takashi and Takida, Yuhta and Murata, Naoki and Tanke, Julian and Takahashi, Shusuke and Mitsufuji, Yuki}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={2910--2919}, year={2025}
+}